AnalyticalLearner/StoneLeaf/README.md

 ## 📥 Populating the Library

-- Prefer `.txt`, `.md`, or `.html` for maximum compatibility
+- Prefer `.txt`, `.md`, or `.html` for maximum compatibility.
-- Avoid dynamic content or scripts
+- Avoid dynamic content or scripts.
-- Audio or video files can be added but will need to be downloaded to play unless browser is capable
+- Audio or video files can be added but will need to be downloaded to be played unless browser is capable and serving from HTTP.

 Keep it readable with terminal tools and future-proof for minimal devices.